molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 If you want to use a set of QTLs that you have previously calculated (`eqtlfile`, for example from another dataset, which we do not recommend because of technical and biological differences between datasets), you can append the command above using the following command line switch `--eqtls eqtlfile` (remember to use the full path).
 The format of such file is described here: [File Formatas - eQTL file](link).

 ###Check your data
 *MixupMapper* is a two stage approach.
-As such, the default procedure creates two directories in the `outdir` you specified: cis-eQTLs and MixupMapping.
+As such, the default procedure creates two directories in the `outdir` you specified: *cis*-eQTLs and MixupMapping.
 Both folders contain a different set of output files, described below.

 ####*cis*-eQTLs directory
 This directory contains output from a default *cis*-eQTL mapping approach.
 The contents of this directory are detailed here: [QTL mapping output](link).

 ####MixupMapping directory

 |File|Description|
 |----------------|